 According to Rightmove sellers typically accepted around 5% (£11,000) less than their final asking price.
 Zoopla says that it’s just 3.86% and figures published by Hometrack suggest that an average buyer pays 97% of the asking price.

 Over the past decade, on average our clients paid £143,000 (11%) less!

 Of course many people start off asking too much for their home and a third of sellers currently on the market have reduced their guide price at least once according to the website Zoopla.co.uk.
 Be it a £5.5m house in Notting Hill (which completed in March 2019 for less than the asking price and less than the seller paid in 2014!) or a £2.25m home outside Newbury (bought just after the ‘Brexit’ referendum for 10% less) our clients like to pay as little as possible.
-As sellers wake up to the impact of Google ‘indexing’ their property for ever more and more deals are being done ‘off-market’.
+One third of what we buy is ‘off-market’, not on websites or in estate agents’ windows.